example42/puppet-kibana/README.md

 ## USAGE - Basic management

-* Install kibana fetching the upstream master.zip.
+* Install kibana fetching the upstream tarball.
   Note: By default kibana is installed but no webserver is configured to serve its files.

         class { 'kibana': }